Getting recommendation is not always better: Results

 In contrast to defectors, cooperators do ask for a recommendation.
 Therefore, for a given parameter set, an experiment consists of four different simulations where cooperators are either (i)~optimistic or (ii)~pessimistic or (iii)~realist or (iv)~self-assured playing against self-assured defectors.
 We will be using plots such as \reffig{fig:FC_PayoffRatio} to compare performances of different dispositions.
 We run experiments for various memory ratios and report our findings as a function of the memory ratio of $\mu$.

-In each experiment, there are $N = 100$ agents, where 50 defectors play against to 50 cooperators, i.e., $50~\%$ cooperators.
-As in the case of Cetin and Bingol's model~\cite{ Cetin2016}, we terminate the experiments after $\tau {N \choose 2}$ pairs invited to play, where $\tau = 30$.
+In each experiment, there are $N = 100$ agents, where 50 defectors play against 50 cooperators, i.e., $50~\%$ cooperators.
+As in the case of IPDwLA model~\cite{ Cetin2016}, we terminate the experiments after $\tau {N \choose 2}$ pairs invited to play, where $\tau = 30$.
 That is, any pair of $N$ agents have a chance to play 30 times on average.
 Note that having invited to play does not necessarily mean that the two will play.
-We use traditional payoff matrix of $(S, P, R, T) = (0, 1, 3, 5)$.
+We use traditional payoff matrix of $(S, P, R, T) = (0, 1, 3, 5)$~\cite{ axelrod1981evolution}.
 We report an average of 50 realizations.